32 Best Combat Knives & Military Fighting Knives (2023 Edition)

 Sheath Material: N/A

 My Review: This knife is a bit different than many of the folding knives we have looked at.
 It features an all-aluminum blade with “Field Strip” technology that allows you to disassemble and clean the knife without using a single tool.
 The Homefront knife is designed by world-renowned knife designer Ken Onion and is inspired by tactical designs but is meant for everyday carry and use.
-While there have been some reviews that question the design of the knife, the main complaints have had to do with its price tag.
-However, the majority of buyers have had positive experiences with this blade and indicate that it stands up to heavy use, while the ability to disassemble and easily clean makes the components last longer.

 • Handle crafted from solid aircraft aluminum reinforced with fiberglass for durability and lightweight design